Best Paints & Varnishes

 Varnishes are typically used for finishing wooden surfaces.
 They penetrate timber and create a protective coating that not only makes it more durable, but also enhances its appearance.
 They’re often used for wooden floors, interior trim and panelling, and furniture.

-What are the types of paints?
+What are the different types of paints?

 There are plenty of different types of paint you can buy, but all these can be categorised as being either oil-based or water-based.